quynhpha2hht/quynhpha2hht/README.md

 ### Terve, minä olen Quynh Pham

-- Madly desire the combination of Stack Quality Engineer and Data Engineer.
+- A mix of Quality Engineer & Data Engineer.
 - Study and practice Data Structure and Algorithms for interviewing.
 - Love Europe.
 - I had been in Europe for studying medicine.